The Employment Law Review: Singapore

 The PDPA generally requires that an individual's consent be obtained before an organisation can collect, use or disclose personal data.
 This applies to all forms of relationships with companies, including clients, customers, suppliers and employees.
 However, the PDPA dispenses with the requirement for the individual's consent in certain situations, for example, where personal data is collected, used or disclosed (or both) for:

 - the legitimate interests of the organisation, if they outweigh any adverse effects on the individual (this is a new exception under the PDPA, which came into effect on 1 February 2021);

 - within reason, for business improvement (e.g., for developing new goods and services) and for research purposes – these are likewise new exceptions;

 - the purposes of managing or terminating (or both) an employment relationship (the employee should still be notified of these purposes);

 - evaluation purposes (which include determining the suitability, eligibility or qualifications of the individual for employment, promotion or removal); and

 - investigations or proceedings.

 Organisations must also safeguard the personal data in their custody or control by making reasonable security arrangements to prevent unauthorised access, use, disclosure, copying, modification, disposal or other similar risks.
 They must destroy or anonymise personal data once the purpose for its collection has expired.
 Employers must also ensure that their employees understand and uphold the PDPA obligations regarding data privacy.
-Any conduct engaged in by an employee in the course of his or her employment is treated as also engaged in by the relevant employer, regardless of whether it was with the employer's knowledge or approval.
+Any conduct by an employee in the course of his or her employment is treated as being performed by the relevant employer, regardless of whether the employer had knowledge or gave approval for the conduct.

 ii Cross-border data transfers